emmajanedrews/base-template/_drafts/dont-miss-these-tips-on-preparing-your-home-for-the-market.md

 {% include youtube.html %}

-Before your home is on the MLS, there are a few key ways you should prepare.
+<center>Before your home is on the MLS, there are a few key ways you should prepare.</center>

 Before listing your property, there are a few key things you need to do.